Mohamed loves to cook.

 I met Mohamed in May 2014.

-It was one Thursday afternoon, when he turned up for the first time at Conversational English @ St Andrew’s, a group that meets each Thursday afternoon during school term at St Andrew’s Anglican Church in South Brisbane.
-(If you are on Facebook, you may like to visit the Conversational English @ St Andrew’s group page.)
+It was one Thursday afternoon, when he turned up for the first time at Conversational English @ St Andrew’s, a group that met each Thursday afternoon during school term at St Andrew’s Anglican Church in South Brisbane.

 Mohamed was instantly likeable.
 A small dark-skinned, bearded young man with twinkling dark brown eyes and a wide smile, he came across as jovial and friendly.
 He and I made an immediate connection.